A quality podcast requires quality equipment. ⭐

-However, you will have audio that’s not as warm as a static microphone would produce.
-The static microphone is more expensive, but it’s more precise.
+However, you will have audio that’s not as warm as a condenser microphone would produce.
+The condenser microphone is more expensive, but it’s more precise.
 It requires a power supply that can be provided either by your mixer or by a phantom power supply (between $20 and $50).
 Choose this type of microphone if your recording room is well set up and has no echoes.

 Microphones for small budgets